 Why is There a Medicare Late Enrollment Penalty?

-Medicare created late enrollment penalties in order to encourage beneficiaries to enroll in health coverage insurance during the initial enrollment period.
-In order to fund Medicare, the program needs eligible beneficiaries to enroll when they’re first eligible.
+Medicare created late enrollment penalties to encourage beneficiaries to enroll in health coverage insurance during the Initial Enrollment Period.
+To fund Medicare, the program needs eligible beneficiaries to enroll when they’re first eligible.

 Part A Late Enrollment Penalty

-For most Americans, this will not apply as they qualify for Medicare Part A for a $0 premium due to working for at least 10 years for themselves or their spouse.
+For most Americans, this will not apply as they qualify for Medicare Part A for a $0 premium due to working for at least ten years for themselves or their spouse.

 How Much is the Part A Late Enrollment Penalty?

 If you don’t take Part A when first eligible and don’t have creditable coverage, you’ll be subject to a 10% penalty on your Part A premium for twice as long as you did not have coverage.

 For example, if you don’t take your Part A for four years, you’ll pay the increased monthly premium for the next eight years.
 If considered low-income, you may qualify for programs paying the Part A premium.